MogliatiJuan/hibernate_project/README.md

 - Transactions are automatically rolled back on error
 - Sessions are automatically closed in `finally` blocks

-## 📄 License
+## License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-This project is part of an academic practical work.
-Educational use.
+This project is part of an academic practical work and has been published to demonstrate learning and showcase professional documentation practices.
+The MIT License provides transparency and clarity about the project's use and distribution.

-## 🔗 References
+## References

 - [Hibernate Documentation](https://docs.jboss.org/hibernate/orm/4.3/manual/en-US/html/)
 - [Clean Architecture by Robert C. Martin](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)